 “You look young!”

-Not compliment – Looking younger and healthier
+Not a compliment – Looking younger and healthier

 Motivation for being healthy